domapic/domapic-base/README.md

 	* File system access scoped to service instance folder.

 * __CLI__.
 Easy implementable in your own package, it provides:
-	* Start the service using CLI, and the process will be delegated to PM2.
+	* If the service is started using the CLI, the process will be executed in background, and managed using PM2.
 	* Multi-instanciable.
 Start many services instances providing different names.
 	* CLI commands to stop or display logs.
 	* Extensible with your own commands.

+* __Unit Testing__ stubs and mocks.
+	* A set of mocks ans stubs is exposed in order to make easier to develop unit tests in packages that are using this one.

 ---